creeping-vampires/neura-vaults-contracts/README.md

 ## Executor Operations

-This section provides detailed instructions for protocol executors who are responsible for managing the YieldAllocatorVault's operations.
+This section provides detailed instructions for protocol executors who are responsible for managing the Neura-Vault's operations.

 ### Executor Role Assignment

-Before performing any executor operations, ensure that your wallet has been granted the EXECUTOR role on both the YieldAllocatorVault and AIAgent contracts.
+Before performing any executor operations, ensure that your wallet has been granted the EXECUTOR role on both the Neura-Vault and AIAgent contracts.

 1. Check if your address has the EXECUTOR role:
    ```bash